Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 What is the CAS?

-CAS stands for the Cognitive Attentional Syndrome and consists of unhelpful coping strategies.
+CAS stands for the Cognitive Attentional Syndrome and consists of unhelpful coping strategies that take place in the CS.
 There are four main categories:

 1) Rumination